Log-ergodicity: A New Concept for Modeling Financial Markets: Log-Ergodic Processes in Mathematical Finance

 Therefore, we have $<Y>=\mathbb{E}[Y_t]$.
-Which implies that the process $Y_t$ is mean ergodic. \end{solution} \begin{example} It is proven in paper \cite{108} that a Markov chain that models a process confined to a bounded interval, exhibits ergodic behavior, where the process being constantly attracted to the center of the interval. \end{example}
+This implies that the process $Y_t$ is mean-ergodic. \end{solution} \begin{example} It is proven in paper \cite{108} that a Markov chain that models a process confined to a bounded interval exhibits ergodic behavior while the process is constantly attracted to the center of the interval. \end{example}